Position Statements

 Definition of Sports Dentistry

-Sports Dentistry is the branch of sports medicine that deals with the prevention and treatment of dental injuries and related oral diseases associated with sport and exercise.
+Sports Dentistry is a branch of Sports Medicine that connects dentistry and sports, with a specific focus on the prevention and treatment of dental injuries and related oral diseases associated with sports and exercise.

-Following are the criteria to meet the qualifications of the position of a Team Dentist™ [ASD]:
+Criteria to meet the qualifications of the position of an ASD Team Dentist™ [ASD]:

-• Be a licensed dentist in compliance with the dental practice act of his/her state.
+• Be a licensed dentist in compliance with the Dental Practice Act of his/her state, province, or country.
+(Jurisdiction)

 • Be a member in good standing of the Academy for Sports Dentistry [ASD].